Programme content and structure

 - An introduction to digital environments for learning EDUA11222 (the first course on the programme, required for all programme participants, 40 credits)

-- Research Methods (MSc in Digital Education) REDU11063 (required for the MSc, 20 credits)
+- Research Methods (MSc in Digital Education) REDU11063 (required for the MSc, 20 credits).
+Research Methods is normally taken as the last taught course before the dissertation.

 - Dissertation (MSc in Digital Education) REDU11064 (required for the MSc, 60 credits)